How a Gas Compressor Company Streamlined Its Global Pipeline with Salesforce

 - Go: The readiness and competitiveness of the overall project at the EPC level

-This was implemented using picklists on both the Opportunity and Project objects, along with custom metadata types to support probability scoring across the matrix.
+The solution was implemented using picklists on both the Opportunity and Project objects, along with custom metadata types to support probability scoring across the matrix.
 The result?
-A powerful dual-axis model that gives executive leadership better visibility into where deals stand—and how to prioritize their efforts.
+A powerful model that gives executive leadership better visibility into where deals stand—and how to prioritize sales efforts.

 Results That Matter